Toontown Online: Closure

 After ten years of operation, Toontown Online was shut down permanently on September 19, 2013.
 After the announcement, every player was given membership for the remaining time of the game.
 Seasonal and holiday celebrations and special in-game events took place in the time remaining.
 Recurring paid memberships were automatically canceled.
 Memberships could no longer be purchased, and accounts could no longer be created after the fact.
 The website was also updated with a closing FAQ.

 After the game's closure, Toontowns website was updated with a new FAQ to help with billing support and inform users about the game's closure.
 Toontowns site, toontown.go.com, now redirects to Disney's main site, disney.com.

 In response to the closure, former players have created multiple private servers of Toontown Online that are free-to-play and not monetized.
 The most popular server, Toontown Rewritten, is described by its developers as a fan-made revival of Disney's Toontown Online, created using publicly available downloads and information made freely available to the general public in September 2014.
 The server has operated for over 10 years with the help of volunteer staff members.
 Its creator, Joey Ziolkowski, currently works with Jesse Schell, the former Creative Director of the Walt Disney Imagineering Virtual Reality Studio, at his company, Schell Games.

 Schell has hinted that Toontown Online closed due to becoming unsustainable in its business model (subscription-based downloadable RPG).
 Schell confirmed that Disney wanted to port the game to mobile devices but was waiting for a working business model for self-sustaining, constantly-updating mobile RPGs.
 Schell also stated that the company has hosted internal meetings discussing the future of the game, taking the popularity of mobile games, and the payment options available on that platform into consideration for planning the next step for the Toontown license.
 A solution has yet to be agreed upon, but according to Schell these internal meetings continued into 2016.

-In June 2021, seven years after the game's closure, an unofficial archive of Toontown Online titled the "Toontown Preservation Project" was released by Toontown Rewritten.
+In June 2021, seven years after the game's closure, an unofficial archive of Toontown Online materials titled the "Toontown Preservation Project" was released by Toontown Rewritten.
 The archive, hosted on Toontown Rewritten's Notion board, showcases original design documents and artwork donated by the game's developers, along with promotional materials including digital downloads, merchandise, newsletters, trading cards, and websites.

 ToonFest

 Disney organized two real-life gatherings for Toontown fans called ToonFest.
 These included themed activities and games, trivia and costume contests, previews of upcoming features for the game, and developer Q&A panels.
 The first gathering, ToonFest 2006, was held at the Walt Disney Studios complex in Burbank, California.
 The second gathering, ToonFest 2007, was held at Walt Disney World in Orlando, Florida.

+The fan project Toontown Rewritten would later hold their own real-life gatherings, and named these fan convention events after ToonFest.